 Examples of Conjunctive adverbs

-The conjunctive adverbs in the following examples have been italicized for easy identification.
+The conjunctive adverbs in the following examples are in bold for easy identification.

 - You need to put more effort into your work; ________________, you won’t get a passing grade.

 - We wanted to spend the day at the beach; ______________________, it rained so we stayed home.

 - She is a very smart girl; __________________, it's not at all surprising that she gets such good grades.